designer-for-camel/camel-designer/README.md

   Pending definition

 ## Pending code improvements

-- Current 'Drag & Drop' in Designer view lacks precision, it's not using a-frame/three.js native mechanisms.
-  Needs to be replaced with native one.
 - Current XML rendering for Camel routes uses 3D objects to navigate.
   Applying an XSLT transform on the HTML nodes might improve the process to rendering the source code.